learn-academy-2022-foxtrot/week-3-assessment-JeremyDuncan/interview-questions.md

 <!-- ----------------------------------------------------------------------- -->
 ## Looking Ahead: Terms for Next Week

-1. Object-oriented programming: OOP is the one of the most popular programming paradigm used by many languages.
+1. Object-oriented programming:
+* OOP is the one of the most popular programming paradigm used by many languages.
 With OOP everything is essentially designed around Object's, their data, and methods.

+2. Ruby:
-2. Ruby: An object oriented language that is very flexible and easy to understand due to it't easy to read and understand methods.
+* An object oriented language that is very flexible and easy to understand due to it't easy to read and understand methods.
 If you think there would be a great method to be created to make your life easier...Ruby probably has it.

-3. Implicit return: Ruby, Python are two languaged that i can think of that utilize this.
+3. Implicit return:
+* Ruby and Python are two languaged that i can think of that utilize this.
 This essentially means that you if you don't provide a return in your code, then it will return the last line of code for you.

-4. Ruby blocks: Ruby blocks are lines of code that perform a sequence of operations. they can be placed inside methods ans then called to run those blocks of code as well.
+4. Ruby blocks:
+* Ruby blocks are lines of code that perform a sequence of operations. they can be placed inside methods ans then called to run those blocks of code as well.

-5. Ruby hashes: A hash is based on Key/Value pairs and is the equivalent of an Object in JavaScript with some differences in sytax and name.
+5. Ruby hashes:
+* A hash is based on Key/Value pairs and is the equivalent of an Object in JavaScript with some differences in sytax and name.